Social distancing in networks: A web-based interactive experiment: Online Appendix

 \section{Online Appendix}

 This Appendix contains additional information.
 Section \ref{sec:model} presents the theoretical framework and derives the hypotheses that we investigate in the experiment.
-Section \ref{sec:design} summarizes our experimental design along with implementation and describes the resulting dataset.
-Section \ref{sec:analysis} contains details of the analysis and is followed by Section \ref{sec:further} which describes our robustness checks.
+Section \ref{sec:design} describes our dataset.
+Section \ref{sec:data_quality} summarizes our data quality protocols.
+Section \ref{sec:analysis} contains details of the analysis.